 We purchased a Representations and Warranties insurance policy (the "R&W Policy") in connection with the Business Combination to insure us against breaches of certain representations and warranties made by Grupo VM and FerroAtlántica in the Business Combination Agreement (as defined below).
 The R&W Policy has a face amount equal to \$50,000,000 and is subject to an initial retention amount of \$10,000,000, as well as other limitations and conditions.
 As a result of Grupo VM's ownership of the Company following completion of the Business Combination, the R&W Policy only provides insurance to the extent of approximately 43% of insurable losses incurred by us.
 Accordingly, the proceeds of the R&W Policy will not be sufficient to fully compensate for losses attributable to breaches of representations and warranties made by Grupo VM and FerroAtlántica.
-In addition, we will not be able to recover losses attributable to breaches of representations and warranties that are excluded from the R&W Policy (including, for example, any purchase price, net worth or similar adjustment provisions of the Business Combination Agreement (hereinafter "Business Combination Agreement" or "BCA"), transfer pricing, environmental or pollution matters, the intended tax treatment of the business combination, etc.), or losses that would result in payments under the R&W Policy, if any, to the holders of our Ordinary Shares.
+In addition, we will not be able to recover losses attributable to breaches of representations and warranties made by Grupo VM and FerroAtlántica.
+In addition, we will not be able to recover losses attributable to breaches of representations and warranties made by Grupo VM and FerroAtlántica.
+In addition, we will not be able to recover losses attributable to breaches of representations and warranties that are excluded from the R&W Policy (including, for example, any purchase price, net worth or similar adjustment provisions of the Business Combination Agreement (hereinafter "Business Combination Agreement" or "BCA"), transfer pricing, environmental or pollution matters, the intended tax treatment of the business combination, etc.), or losses that would result in payments under the R&W Policy in excess of the \$50,000,000 face amount of the R&W Policy.
+Under the Articles, we are required to distribute the aggregate net proceeds under the R&W Policy, if any, to the holders of our Ordinary Shares.
 We are not permitted to retain the net proceeds, if any, under the R&W Policy.
-Accordingly, if we suffer a loss that is otherwise recoverable under the R&W Policy, but use the net proceeds of the R&W Policy to fund the actual loss incurred.
-Losses attributable to breaches of representations and warranties cash on hand or draws under our credit facility to fund the actual loss incurred.
-Losses attributable to breaches of representations by Grupo VM or FerroAtlántica could have a material adverse effect on our business, financial condition and results of operations.
+Accordingly, if we suffer a loss that is otherwise recoverable under the R&W Policy, but use the net